Page cover

 Stage Instructions

 Follow the instructions to complete the current stage of the production batch.
-The "Stage" name will vary depending on the stage the batch is at and how your production stages are named.

 Labour Tracking

-Tracking time spent on this stage of production.
+Tracks the time spent on this stage of production.

 User